wp-plugins/wp-admin-protection/readme.txt

 * Black IP list (these users will never get access to your administrator area)
 * Prevent password brute force attack with strong "secret key"
 * Notifications by email about all not authorized actions
-* Free support by email, live chat and by phone (https://www.siteguarding.com/en/contacts)
+* Support by email, live chat and by phone (https://www.siteguarding.com/en/contacts)

+To protect whole website against viruses, malware any hacker activity visit http://www.siteguarding.com

 == Installation ==